lsst-sitcom/sitcomtn-068/index.md

 - Requires the `sitcom-performance-analysis` branch in the [lsst-sitcom/summit_utils](https://github.com/lsst-sitcom/summit_utils/tree/sitcom-performance-analysis) repository for identifying slews associated with specific blocks.
 - Ran with the Weekly 2023_49 image on the Rubin Science Platform.

+### 1.3 Results Overview

+For the entirety of the data from 2023/11/15 to 2024/11/13, 15439 slews are analyzed.
+The best parameters were determined by the settings that generated the fewest slews that go over the maximum jerk limit for either azimuth or elevation.
+The parameters deemed the best for this analysis are a spline fit, 1 second of padding, top hat kernel size of 200, and a smoothing factor of 0.15.
+The number of failed slews for the entire range of data is 193 in azimuth (1.25%) and 198 in elevation (1.28%), and noting that some of these slews may overlap if a slew fails in both azimuth and elevation.

+As for the SOAK test sample, the data ranges from 2023/11/22 to 2023/11/30.
+The best performance was with the following parameters: a spline fit, 0.25 seconds of padding, top hat kernel size of 200, and a smoothing factor of 0.15.
+Of the 1456 total slews, 17 failed in azimuth (1.17%) and 32 in elevation (2.20%).

+Overall, the fits are most sensitive to changes in the top hat kernel size, although increasing smoothing from zero improves the number of failing slews.
+A higher kernel size also decreases the magnitudes of the jerks in fails slews; while some slews still fail, they fail less drastically.

+The following ranges of parameters are the values explored in this analysis:
+- Top hat kernel size: {100, 200}
+- Smoothing: {0.01, 0.1, 0.15, 0.20}
+- Padding in seconds: {0.00, 0.25, 1.00}
+- Fit method: {spline, savgol}

 ## 2 Methodology

 The analysis of the velocities, accelerations, and jerk of every slew between 2023/11/15 to 2024/01/13 are described here.